carlos-lehmann/wavtomp3/README.md

 # wavtomp3

 ## Converts a choosen folder with wav files into an mp3
-### Optionally will also save additional metadata to the mp3 like Artwork, Release Title or Genre
+### Optionally will also save additional metadata to the mp3 like Artwork, Release Title and Genre

 ### Packages used
 - id3 tags: https://github.com/nicfit/eyeD3